Craftplacer/craftplacer.github.io/src/_posts/2022/05/2022-05-26-misskey-api-is-a-trainwreck.md

 # The Misskey API is a trainwreck

-I am developing Kaiteki, my attempt at building the "best" Fediverse (and by far extension, social media) client.
 Adding support for Misskey was way harder than Mastodon and Pleroma combined.

-There are multiple issues plaguing it.
+For context, I am developing Kaiteki, my attempt at building the "best" Fediverse (and by far extension, social media) client.

 ## The API breaks several conventions